dsoft02/alx-low_level_programming/0x01-variables_if_else_while/README.md

 **Task 2 : I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game** [2-print_alphabet.c](./2-print_alphabet.c) - program that prints the alphabet in lowercase using putchar, followed by a new line.

+**Task 3 :  alphABET**
+[3-print_alphabets.c](./3-print_alphabets.c) - program that prints the alphabet in lowercase, and then in uppercase, using putchar followed by a new line.